SurekshyaSharma/ust_cci_training/docs/using_cci.md

 ## Viewing Your Orgs

-First look at what scratch orgs you curently have runing by typing:
+First look at what scratch orgs you currently have running by typing:

 ```bash
 cci org list
 ```

-If you haven't set up any scratch orgs or persistant orgs it will look like this:
+If you haven't set up any scratch orgs or persistent orgs it will look like this:

 ```
 ┌Scratch Orgs───────┬──────┬─────────┬─────────┐